mrocklin/thesis/matrix-inference.md

 Unfortunately the Maude system is an exotic dependency in the scientific community and interoperability with low-level computational codes was not a priority in its development.

-If we wish to describe these transformations while restricting ourselves to the Python language
+#### Matrix Algebra Relations in SymPy

+We describe these transformations while restricting ourselves to the Python language.
 Because our solution is embedded in Python we can not acheive the same convenient syntax support provided by Maude.
 Instead we encode a set of transformations in `(source, target, condition)` tuples.

-We suffer the following degredation in readability in order to extract an exotic dependency.
+We suffer the following degredation in readability in order to extract Maude, an exotic dependency.
 We describe the content of the transformation without specialized syntax

     Wanted:      inverse(X) = transpose(X) if X is orthogonal
     Delivered:  (inverse(X) , transpose(X) ,  Q.orthogonal(X))

 We can then separately connect an external term rewrite system to transform these tuples into rewrite rules and use them to simplify matrix expressions.
-In \ref{sec:logpy} we describe our solution to this problem, LogPy, a logic programming package designed for simple interoperability.
+In \ref{sec:logpy} we describe a solution to this problem written in LogPy, a logic programming Python package designed for interoperability.
 As with the system in Maude we believe that extending the set of simplification relations is straightforward and approachable to a very broad community.
 Additionally, this declarative nature allows us to swap out the term rewrite system backend should future development produce more mature solutions.

 #### Example -- Determinants: